 Of course she has been in trouble with the crack before, resulting in some fairly unpleasant media coverage, but she had dealt with that, although it did involve some help from that hideous queer, Andrew.
 But that’s all in the past.
 She’s much more careful now, more discreet, she’ll never be caught again.
 “Never say never,” says a little voice somewhere in the back of Shelley’s head, but she chooses to ignore it.

 Shelley wonders if she should smoke a quick rock before Anthea gets back?
 Why the hell

-In this third extract from DTBF we meet Joey, a handsome young reality TV star.
+In this third extract we meet Joey, a handsome young reality TV star.
 Joey’s career has gone into freefall after launching an expletive laden attack against the Queen of England on live TV.
 In an effort to save Joey’s career, Andrew prescribes a convenient case of pretend ‘celebrity cancer’ but Joey has a plan of his own…

 JOEY.
 “I LOVE THE VERY BONES OF YOU”

 Joey is woken early that morning by the Philipina nurse, fussing around.
 Making sure all his wires and tubes are in the proper place, he presumes.
 Actually, is “woken” the right word?
 Does he really fall asleep and wake up nowadays, or does he just drift in and out of consciousness?
 Joey’s not sure but he thinks probably the latter.